 Consent Document Condition Reference Condition Text Referenceto relevant Section of the TTP Section 36 25 The Company must, no later than 6 months prior to the Commencement of the Development submit a Traffic and Transportation Plan ("TTP"), in writing, to the Scottish Ministers for their written approval.
 This document sets out the TTP for approval by the Scottish Ministers.
 Such approval may only be granted following consultation by the Scottish Ministers with Transport Scotland, the Planning Authorities, and any such other advisors as may be required at the discretion of the Scottish Ministers.
 To be undertaken by the Scottish Ministers.
-The TTP must set out a mitigation strategy for the impact of road based traffic and transportation associated with the construction of the Development. · Section 6 The Development must, at all times, be constructed and operated in accordance with the approved TTP (as updated and amended from time to time, following written approval by the Scottish Ministers).
+The TTP must set out a mitigation strategy for the impact of road based traffic and transportation associated with the construction of the Development.
+Section 6 The Development must, at all times, be constructed and operated in accordance with the approved TTP (as updated and amended from time to time, following written approval by the Scottish Ministers).
 Sections 2 and 3

-Consent Document Condition Reference Condition Text Referenceto relevant Section of the TTP OfTI Licences The Licensee must, no later than 6 mic Commencement of Construction substitutes and Licensing Authority for their written at Such approval may only be granted for the Licensing Authority with Transport Council, Moray Council, Aberdeenship other advisors as may be required at Licensing Authority.
-The TTP must set out a mitigation straight.
-Traffic and Transporttation Plan ("TTP") The Licensee must, no later than 6 months prior to the Commencement of Construction submit a TTP, in writing, to the Licensing Authority for their written approval.
+Consent Document Condition Reference Condition Text Referenceto relevant Section of the TTP OfTI 3.2.2.11 Marine Licences Traffic and Transporttation Plan ("TTP") The Licensee must, no later than 6 months prior to the Commencement of Construction submit a TTP, in writing, to the Licensing Authority for their written approval.
 This document sets out the TTP for approval by the Scottish Ministers.
 Such approval may only be granted following consultation by the Licensing Authority with Transport Scotland, the Highland Council, Moray Council, Aberdeenshire Council, and any such other advisors as may be required at the discretion of the Licensing Authority.
 To be undertaken by the Scottish Ministers.
 The TTP must set out a mitigation strategy for the impact of road based traffic and transportation associated with the Works.
 Section 6